nrbrt/s7_sync_server/README.md

 At the moment it is a node.js application, but I am working on a Rust version as well.

-ATTENTION: no security measures are implemented.
+ATTENTION: no security measures are implemented and that is something to take into account.
 The datablocks need to have optimized block access disabled and the PLCs need to allow PUT/GET!